HONORING BLACK HISTORY IN 2021

 Don’t miss Harvard Book Store’s talk with Heather McGhee, former president of the think tank, Demos.
 Now a talented author, McGhee will discuss “The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together.”
 Tickets are available for this virtual event taking place Friday, Feb.
 19. Pay-what-you-can options will be offered.

 Lesley University’s Black History Month speaker is best-selling author Jason Reynolds!
 On Tuesday, Feb.
 23., tune into “The R-Word: How Racism Spread Across the Nation."
 A Q&A with Reynolds will follow.
 Read on for more Black History Month happenings at Lesley.

-Whether buying Black, studying the past, reflecting on art or celebrating Black voices, Cambridge has meaningful ways you can honor Black history.
-Excited to share what you're doing for Black History Month?
+Whether studying the past, learning from art, buying Black or celebrating Black voices, Cambridge has meaningful ways you can honor Black history.
+Excited to share what you're up to?
 Tag @CambridgeUSA on social media and we will repost!